cuiyongbo/hello-world/my_wiki/programmer_note/python/miscellaneous_usage_tricks.rst

    sys.dont_write_bytecode = True

-The variable must be set before any import. you can add it to your :envvar:`PYTHONSTARTUP` or :file:`site-packages/usercustomize.py`.
+The variable must be set before any import. you can add it to your :envvar:`PYTHONSTARTUP`.

 Convert uncode string to Chinese characters